Bronkoknorb/type-draw-type-game/README.md

 - Install [Docker](https://www.docker.com/)

-To build the app using Docker:

-    docker build --tag draw .
+Pull the newest image from [Docker Hub](https://hub.docker.com/r/bronkoknorb/type-draw-type-game) and tag it with a simpler name:

+    docker pull bronkoknorb/type-draw-type-game
+    docker tag bronkoknorb/type-draw-type-game tdt-game

-To run the built Docker image (forwarding the internal port 8080 to the external port 8081):
+To run the Docker image (forwarding the internal port 8080 to the external port 8081):

-    docker run -p 8081:8080 draw
+    docker run -p 8081:8080 --volume /home/pi/tdt-data:/tdt-data tdt-game

+Note that /home/pi/tdt-data is a directory on the host where game data will be stored.

 You can then open the game on http://localhost:8081/

 To run the Docker image (in the background) and do automatic restarts (e.g. when the machine gets rebooted or the application crashed):

-    docker run -d --restart always --name draw -p 8081:8080 draw
+    docker run -d --restart always --name tdt -p 8081:8080 --volume /home/pi/tdt-data:/tdt-data tdt-game

-To restart the Docker container after build a new version of the image:
+To restart the Docker container after pulling (or building) a new version of the image:

-    docker stop draw && docker rm draw && docker run -d --restart always --name draw -p 8081:8080 draw
+    docker stop tdt && docker rm tdt && docker run -d --restart always --name tdt -p 8081:8080 --volume /home/pi/tdt-data:/tdt-data tdt-game

 To check the logs of the running Docker container:

-    docker logs draw
+    docker logs tdt

 ## Development